Unboxed-Software/solana-course/content/transfer-hook.md

 )
 ```

 Both of these methods are similar; the only change is we need to pass the `program_id` for the PDAs that are not of our program in the `new_external_pda_with_seeds` method.
-Other that that we need to provide a list of seeds (which we will talk about soon) and two booleans for `is_signer` and `is_writable` to determine if the account should be a signer or writable.
+Other that that we need to provide a list of seeds (which we'll talk about soon) and two booleans for `is_signer` and `is_writable` to determine if the account should be a signer or writable.

 Providing the seeds themselves takes a little explanation.
 Hard-coded literal seeds are easy enough, but what happens if you want a seed to be variable, say created with the public key of a passed in account?
 To make sense of this, let's break it down to make it easier to understand.
 First take a look at the seed enum implementation from [spl_tlv_account_resolution::seeds::Seed](https://github.com/solana-labs/solana-program-library/blob/master/libraries/tlv-account-resolution/src/seeds.rs):